Things in the 80s that are unacceptable in today’s society

 3. Spanking

-This aphorism is used to help support the idea of physical discipline towards children.
 If a child was being unruly, it wasn’t uncommon to see a family member, friend, or even a teacher spank the child.

-In today’s world, parents who discipline their kids physically could end up in jail on child abuse, they could also land on Child Protective Services radar, leading them into a lengthy family investigation.
+Parents who discipline their kids physically today, however, could be accused of child abuse.

 4. Hitchhiking

-Although hitchhiking was more prominent in the late 60s and into the 70s, there was still hitchhiking in the early 80s.
+Although hitchhiking was more prominent in the late 60s and into the 70s, there was still hitchhiking in the early 80s, according to shorenewsnetwork.com.
 Hitchhiking is obviously very unsafe, but back then, if you really wanted to get somewhere and couldn’t get a family or friend on board with your plan, hitchhiking was the way to go.

 Today, society has become more aware of all the dangers that comes with hitchhiking, including abduction and murder.
 By the end of the 80s, hitchhiking faded out of style, possibly because of Hollywood creating movies like “The Hitcher” and the HBO series “The Hitchhiker” as shorenewsnetwork.com cited.